sergiocollado/potpourri/notes_kubernetes.md

           key: Password
 ```

-mount the secrete as a volume in the pod:
+Or mount the secrete as a volume in the pod:

 ```
 volumes: